zhangbozhb/WebViewBridge.Swift/README.md

 let webView = WKWebView()/UIWebView()
 let bridge = ZHWebViewBridge.bridge(webView)
 ```
+* Note: if you set bridge for UIWebView
+* Note: if you set bridge for UIWebView
+    * copy bridge.js to your html file
-* Note: if you set bridge for UIWebView, you should manually call bridge.teardown() to release strong reference to your UIWebView
+    * manually call bridge.teardown() to release strong reference to your UIWebView

 ### Native JS code Interaction